 "There's the product buildup issue," Berkovitz says, "which is huge.
 Say you're shampooing your hair every three days or so.
 Over that time, your hair collects buildup from styling products, dead cells, and pollution.
 Together, they leave your hair looking dull and take away its silky feel.
 Think of how easily your hair absorbs the smell of cigarette smoke—it's amazing what your hair picks up as you move throughout your day."

 He continues, "Leave the oil on your hair for at least 20 minutes.
 You can even use a blow-dryer to warm the oil, helping it absorb into each strand and moisturize your hair from the inside out.
 Next, wash your hair with a gentle clarifying shampoo.
-I use Peppermint and Avocado Volumizing and Clarifying Shampoo ($32) for a therapeutic dose of pure peppermint oil, which helps to lift away any excess oil from your hair and leave your scalp tingly clean.
+I use Peppermint Avocado Shampoo ($34) for a therapeutic dose of pure peppermint oil, which helps to lift away any excess oil from your hair and leave your scalp tingly clean.
 Then use conditioner as usual."

 Another cause of thinning hair that you likely have no control over is medication.
 In most of these cases, it's actually a prescription medicine that you should be taking for a medical condition that is the main culprit.
 While some medications cause only minimal loss, others (when combined with the condition you're taking it for) can lead to more serious cases.

 It's worth discussing your medication use with your physician to see if an alternative medicine would be helpful.
 But be sure and consult with your doctor before you go making changes on your own.

 Much like the chemical abuse from relaxers, color treatments, and other processing, heat abuse is another cause of hair thinning and texture changes that's completely preventable.